yunxi-zhang/Fabric/README.md

 ## Case Description
 The case scenairo in this repo is a fake one, it only demonstrates how Fabric can use different channels to set the right permission control to the the right organisations to access the right chaincode.
 Three organisations: (1) bank, (2) seller and (3) buyer are invovled in this repo.
 Two separate channels are set up.
 "ChannelSeller" is set up for the bank and seller only and "ChannelBuyer" is set up for the bank and buyer only.
 The detailed channel configuration can be found in the file called "configtx.yaml".

-The following shows the channel config in the configtx.yaml file.
+The following shows the channel config section on line 304 in the configtx.yaml file.
     Profiles:

         OrdererGenesis: